Countless are the ways music and visual arts meet. Here is the short account of what was recently discovered behind a painting on copper.*

 “P. Prosser sent me the request of the art historian Anna Bianco about the back of a picture that was drawn on a copper plate.
 The picture probably was made around 1640 in Italy (Rome/Bologna).
 On the other side the printing plate of a yet unknown piece can be found.
 If someone is able to identify the piece, it would be fine to contact me” (M. Lutz in http://mss.slweiss.de/index.php?id=3&type=research&lang=eng).

-So in a couple of hours I was able to read the piece in a contemporary .pdf tablature and hear the notes in the Midi-file (follow the link to find this amazing material)!
+So in a couple of hours I was able to read the piece in a contemporary .pdf tablature and hear the notes in the Midi-file (on the site’s menu >Index >Research find this amazing material)!

 But even more extraordinary was the less-than-24 hours later discovery: